muktihari/fit/docs/usage.md

 Decode to Common File Types enables us to interact with FIT files through common file types such as Activity Files, Course Files, Workout Files, and [more](../profile/filedef/doc.go), which group protocol messages based on specific purposes.

-1. To get started, the simpliest way to create an common file type is to decode the FIT file in its raw protocol messages then pass the messages to create the desired common file type.
+1. To get started, the simpliest (but least efficient) way to create an common file type is to decode the FIT file in its raw protocol messages then pass the messages to create the desired common file type.

 ```go
 package main